 Had Bush given the Queen of England an iPod with videos of his speeches, Leno might have chirped, "I understand Queen Elizabeth just can't tear herself away from them.
 Seriously though, how narcissistic is that?
 I mean, even Governor Schwarzenegger -- who's not exactly lacking in ego -- doesn't give videos of his movies to the Governor of Nevada.
 And those would actually be fun to watch."

-(Leno's audience could feel superior while cringing at Bush's unbridled, utterly shameless vanity.)
+(Leno's audience could feel superior while shaking their heads and cringing at Bush's unbridled, utterly shameless vanity.)